Indiana Omnibus Abortion Bill (HB 1337)

 - Whether the fetus has been diagnosed with or has a potential diagnosis of having Down Syndrome or any other disability; and

 - For an early pre-viability termination, the medical indication by diagnosis code for the fetus and the mother.

 Health care providers would be required to transmit the pregnancy termination form to the state department of health and separately to the department of child services if the woman having the abortion is less than 15 years of age (rather than when the woman is less than 14 years of age as provided by current law).

 The bill was signed into law by Gov. Pence (R) on March 24, 2016.
-The law was slated to go into effect July 1, 2016, however it was blocked from going into effect by U.S. District Court Judge Tanya Walton Pratt on June 30, 2016.
+The law was slated to go into effect July 1, 2016, however selected parts of the law have been blocked.